-2014 2013
+2015 2014

-Furniture and Fittings 4.5 years 4.5 years
+Furniture and fittings 4.5 years 4.5 years

-Office Equipment 10 years 10 years
+Office equipment 10 years 10 years

-(i) Impairment Of Assets
+(h) Impairment of assets

-Property, plant and equipment are tested for any indication of impairment at the end of each reporting period.
+Furniture and fittings and office equipment are tested for any indication of impairment at the end of each reporting period.
 Where there is an indication of impairment, the recoverable amount is estimated.
 Where the recoverable amount is less than the carrying amount, the asset is considered impaired and is written down to the recoverable amount and an impairment loss is recognised.